wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     default behavior is false (i.e., the pipeline continues beyond the breakpoint).
 Note: specifying a break point via command line arguments will override any break points set in your run config.
 Optional.

+    `"endo_only_solution"`: The value (Boolean) determines what data the electric pre_loop_currents solution will save.
+Since fibers are sample from the endoneurium, after the solution is completed, only the endoneurial Ve data is necessary to run fiber simulations.
+If `"endo_only_solution"` is `true`, then COMSOL will save ONLY the Ve data for the endoneurium.
+If `false`, COMSOL will save Ve data for the entire model.
+    Recommended value is `true` unless you intend to generate plots or other analyses which require Ve data for geometry other than the endoneurium.
+If this key-value pairs is not present, defaults to `false`.
+Note: this parameter only affects storage space after the solution has completed, and will not have any affect on memory usage or solution time.

     `“models_exit_status”`: The value (\[Boolean, ...\]) of this property indicates if Java successfully made the FEMs for the corresponding model